joanmolinas/PTIN_VisInt/API.md

 4. Click *Emit* button and to send the notificaciton to the server.

 You can also send notifications to backend via script.
-You should do the same as before but with code, using socketIO library.
+You should do the same as before but with code, using socketIO library (https://github.com/nexus-devs/socketIO-client-2.0.3).

-You have an example of a script made in Python in https://github.com/ulidev/PTIN_VisInt/edit/develop/

 ### Receive messages from the backend